ibm-cloud-docs/containers/cs_network_policy.md

   </tbody>
 </table>

 In Kubernetes version 1.10 and newer clusters, a default Kubernetes policy that limits access to the Kubernetes Dashboard is also created.
+Kubernetes policies don't apply to the host endpoint, but to the `kube-dashboard` pod instead.
+This policy applies to clusters connected only to a private VLAN and clusters connected to a public and private VLAN.

 <table>
 <caption>Default Kubernetes policies for each cluster</caption>